News and Newsletters

 Pearl Dowe and Brinck Kerr Receive 2017 Rodney Higgins Faculty Paper Award

-Honors Political Science undergraduate, Ryann Alonso, was recently named as a finalist for the 2016 Harry S. Truman Scholarship.
+Honors Political Science undergraduate, Ryann Alonso, was recently named as a 2017 Harry S. Truman Scholar.
 Alonso is double majoring in political science and communications and plans to study for a Juris Doctor degree with a concentration in constitutional law when she graduates.
 She is a Silas Hunt Distinguished Scholar and was named a National Forensics League All-American Debater.
 She is a member of the U of A Associated Student Government, the Razorback Action Group, is the chapter president of University of Arkansas Young Democrats and chief of staff for Young Democrats of Arkansas.
 In 2015, she spearheaded a student-led initiative to create a voting center on campus that was voted down by the Washington County Election Commission but was able to register hundreds of students to vote.

 While in law school, Alonso plans to work for the Equal Justice Initiative, and when she has completed her studies hopes to push for reform in the criminal justice system, and eventually run for office in the Arkansas House of Representatives.

 The University of Arkansas has produced 21 Truman scholars and, in 2002, was named a Truman Scholarship Honor Institution for student commitment to service and its record with the Truman Scholarship Program.

 Two Political Science Faculty Members Chosen for Arkansas Civil Rights Committee

 Political Science faculty members Dr. Valerie Hunt and Dr. Xavier Medina Vidal were selected along with three other university faculty members by the U.S. Commission on Civil Rights to serve on its Arkansas Advisory Committee.